aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.

-Last update: Sun Jul 14 05:09:53 2024
+Last update: Mon Jul 15 05:07:43 2024

 ### Let's play! 🎮